vjcitn/CUREMentoring/README.md

 - help pursue goals of equity and inclusiveness
 - bring fresh eyes and intuitions to your research efforts
 - explore potentials for growing this initiative beyond cancer data science

+To apply for consideration of a mentoring project, complete [this form](https://www.surveymonkey.com/r/dfhccmentor2022).
+Applications should be submitted by the end of February; contact stvjc at channing dot harvard dot edu if more time is needed.

 More details are provided in links below that point to PDF documents on mentoring recruitment and training processes of YES for CURE.
 If you have questions